statecouncil/tf-bamf/Installer/install_structure_reference.md

 1- Always:
 Find/select location of "Team Fortress 2/tf/gameinfo.txt"
+Or find some other method of setting TF2 installation path

 2- If 1c or 1d was selected:
-Find/select location of "CompilePalX.exe"
+Find location of "CompilePal via registry entry or ask for manual path

 3 - If any of 5 or 6 were selected:
-Select location where VMFs should be saved ("mapsrc")
+Select location where VMFs should be saved ("mapsrc") -> ask for manual path, default should be set as Team Fortress 2/mapsrc/

 ##########################################################################